-- Whitelist When the connection has a whitelist reputation, the connection is audited and further processed by the firewall. - Blacklist When the connection has a blacklist reputation, the connection is audited.
+- Whitelist When the connection has a whitelist reputation, the connection is audited and the firewall continues to process it. - Blacklist When the connection has a blacklist reputation, the connection is audited.
 If an attack response is configured, the firewall can send an alert or blackhole the source IP address of the connection.

 In the firewall audit, you can review the specific evidence that contributed to the overall confidence score.
-The audit entries with an McAfee EIA correlation ID have additional audit fields: Host_heuristic and Host evidence.
+The audit entries with an McAfee EIA correlation ID have additional audit fields: Host\heuristic and Host\evidence.

-- The Host_heuristic audit field displays serial numbers assigned to specific types of host heuristics. - The Host_evidence audit field provides a detailed description of the evidence string row text, such as the number of DLLs found or executable file sections.
+- The Host\heuristic audit field displays serial numbers assigned to specific types of host heuristics. - The Host\evidence audit field provides a detailed description of the evidence string row text, such as the number of DLLs found or executable file sections.